srkobakian/sugarbag/cran-comments.md

 Package was archived from CRAN on 2022-10-03

+Note that there is no reference as yet, because the paper has not been accepted for the R Journal.
+The acceptance is waiting for the package to be available on CRAN.

 ## Test environments
 * local OS X install, R 4.2.1
 * ubuntu 14.04 (on travis-ci), R 4.2.1